mfernba/awesome-msdf/README.md

 - [Glyphs, shapes, fonts, signed distance fields - YouTube](https://www.youtube.com/watch?v=1b5hIMqz_wM) - A short video explaining how to generate and use SDFs to render text or other 2D shapes.
 - [Drawing Text with Signed Distance Fields in Mapbox GL](https://blog.mapbox.com/drawing-text-with-signed-distance-fields-in-mapbox-gl-b0933af6f817) - A short article covering how SDFs work and the basic usage of SDFs for text rendering.

-- [Always-Sharp SDF Textures](https://julhe.github.io/posts/always_sharp_sdf_textures/) - An analysis of SDF technique applied to the rendering of geometric objects.
+- [Always-Sharp SDF Textures](https://julhe.github.io/posts/always_sharp_sdf_textures/) - Render infinitely sharp and anti-aliased SDF by using adaptive sharpening.
+The sharpening value is calculated from the area that is formed by the Jacobian Matrix of the UV coordinate.

 #### Antialiasing SDF text